#10: Sunset Beach

 It goes on for hundreds and hundreds of metres, extending what is already a massively long beach into a massively wide one, with nothing but encumbered ocean to the west, mountains to the north, and the Vancouver skyline to the east.

 For pure simplicity, it’s perfect.
-You won’t find more unencumbered sand in Vancouver than Spanish Banks, you won’t find better quality sand in Vancouver other than maybe Third Beach, and outside Stanley Park, you won’t have a better sense of being surrounded by nature while being less than a hour from a metropolis.
+You won’t find more unencumbered sand in Vancouver than Spanish Banks, you won’t find better quality sand in Vancouver other than maybe Third Beach, and outside Stanley Park, you won’t have a better sense of being surrounded by nature while being right in the middle of a metropolis.

 Leased to the park board since 1929, Spanish Banks is the best beach in the city.
 But it’s not the best park — and only the sixth best park in the city with a beach — because there’s little else to it.